jhmcaleely/yarg-lang/cyarg/README.md

-# cproto
+# cyarg

-A bytecode interpreter for proto, based on clox from Crafting Interpreters.
+A bytecode interpreter for Yarg, implemented in C.

 Targets microcontroller devices, currently starting with the Raspberry Pi Pico (RP2040/RP2350)